sagedemage/Arch-Linux-Installation-Guide/README.md

 # Arch-Linux-Installation-Guide

+## About getting into Arch Linux
+I will assume you are knowledgable of linux.
+I would recommend you have some experience with Ubuntu or Manjaro linux distributions.

+## Reccomendations
+1. Have some experience with
+--> Ubuntu
+or
+--> Manjaro

+2. Learn to use the terminal in linux.
+This will likely take some time to master it if you are not used to with it.
+When I started Arch Linux I had rusty terminal skills.

 ## Setting up
 First do arch linux install guide: [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide) I will tell you how to do post installation of Arch linux once you install the base system.